hanfak/spring-boot-example/README.md

 - Talk to database, use sql queries implement repsitory that talks to h2 database
 - Use JpaRepository to have in built methods
 - USe custom JPA methods
+- Use foreign keys in data
 - Use flyway, to setup database migration, maven to run flyway
 - use hibernate (http://www.baeldung.com/hibernate-4-spring)
 - use mysql database
+- use in memory database for tests ie h2/darby
+- Call third party api
+- use different property files for different environments
 - spring logging
+- use logging template, customise
 - spring actuator
+- customise actuatur
+- create status page
 - static webpage/with some js
+- use a framework
 - job scheduler
 - use jsp for web page
 - link to non http app, ie javafx or just simple main mmethod
 - dockerise, fabric8
 - use jetty server
     - https://howtodoinjava.com/spring/spring-boot/configure-jetty-server/
+    - issues with configuring jetty in bean